josecarrion/ranked-pairs-voting/README.md

 ### The Graphs

-**ranked-pairs-graph.pdf:**
-- Shows the final ranking as a directed graph
+**head-to-head-results.pdf:**
+- Shows all pairwise victories
-- An arrow from A to B means A is ranked above B
+- An arrow from A to B means A beat B head-to-head
+- This graph can contain cycles (A beats B, B beats C, C beats A) when there's no clear Condorcet winner

+**resolved-ranking.pdf:**
+- The final ranking after applying the Ranked Pairs algorithm
+- Conflicting edges that would create cycles are removed, leaving a clean top-to-bottom ordering
+- This is the official result
 - If there are ties, the title will say "CHAIR REVIEW NEEDED"

-**victory-graph.pdf:**
-- Shows all head-to-head victories
-- Useful for understanding close races
+When there are no cycles, both graphs look similar.
+When cycles exist (ties), comparing the two shows which victories were "overruled" to produce a consistent ranking.

 ## When There Are Ties